 Despite these benefits, three complaints of CapEx continually rise to the top:

-- High cost items require well-forecast budget estimates and long processes for approval, which can slow down the whole purpose of purchasing the equipment.
+- High-cost items require well-forecast budget estimates and long processes for approval, which can slow down purchase of the equipment.

 - Age is a significant factor.
 Once you own the hardware or software, you’re likely stuck with it for a long time, in order to extend its ROI.

 - Estimating future capacity needs for static hardware or software can be tricky and complicated.

 As IT is imperative for any business operating today, two major changes have affected both hardware and software.

 Today, hardware is frequently significantly cheaper to purchase than it once was, which we expect with time.

 Further, though you might need highly specialized (expensive) machines in certain areas/departments, many employees can perform their daily functions on basic, low-cost computers like Dell laptops or Chromebooks, since so much work has shifted to the cloud.